Mood at D&AD?

 The longer one...

 We monitored every tweet containing the event hashtags from Twitter’s API.
-These tweets were then passed through a series of complex algorithms (based around Stamford’s Natural Language Parser).
+These tweets were then passed through a series of complex algorithms (based around Stanford’s Natural Language Parser).
 The algorithm calculates the grammatical structure of sentences and identifies the most meaningful word within each tweet.

 The data was routed through a remote web-socket server, which controlled communication to the node.js server running on a Mac Mini within the base of the installation.
 This server communicated directly to four master Arduinos via the serial port, each of which communicates to a further six slave Arduinos.